Homegear/Homegear-Ref/PHP/lifetick.md

 ## All family modules

-Executes `lifetick()` of each family module.
+Executes `lifetick()` on each family module.
 There is a default implementation and families can implement their own lifetick.
+The default implementation checks for deadlocks in packet processing of all communication interfaces.

 ## The script engine server